libretime/libretime/docs/manual/preparing-the-server/index.md

 distributions) to a GNU/Linux server, and are familiar with basic command line tasks.

-The recommended LibreTime server platform is Ubuntu 16.04 LTS (Xenial Xerus).

-The server should have at least a 1GHz processor and 1GB of RAM, preferably 2GB RAM or more.
-If you are using a desktop environment and web browser directly on the server you should install at least 2GB RAM to avoid swapping to disk.
+The recommended LibreTime server platform is Ubuntu Server 18.04 LTS.
+The server should have at least a 1GHz processor, 2GB of RAM, and a _wired_ ethernet connection.
+A soundcard is only required if you plan to output audio directly to a mixing console instead of/in addition to using the onboard Icecast2 server.

 The LibreTime installation does not use much disk space, but you should allow plenty of storage capacity for the LibreTime library.
 A hot-swap RAID array is